Fashioning Queer African Identities

 “When I began the groundwork for Limit(less), I reached out to one of my queer Nigerian friends who sent me a ton of pdfs, journal articles and writing that examined the colonial legacy surrounding queerness in Africa, and I was just shocked to realise how African societies have historically been at the forefront of understanding gender and sexuality.
 And that queer and trans people were not only accepted, but often revered as the gatekeepers of their communities.

 For instance, I read about a female leader in what is now Angola, called Nzinga of Ndongo, who led a decades long resistance movement against Portuguese colonial rule.
 In modern texts she is now referred to as Queen Nzinga, but in her language she was referred to as Ngola, which means King.
 She ruled dressed in male clothing and had a harem of young men dressed as women who were her wives.
 So, in effect it was this butch queen with a bunch of drag queens as wives.
-In the 17th century, in Angola!” he quips.
+In the 17th century, in Angola!”

 “The esteem and regard for these sorts of individuals is in opposition to much of what we see on the African continent today, largely because of the effects of anti-buggery laws and the policing of gender and sexuality that came from European colonisers and orientalist thinkers who shaped policy at the time.”

-It is because of this history that Mikael refers to the project as one of decolonisation: a way for queer Africans to reclaim an understanding of gender and sexuality for themselves. ”We really need to understand that LGBTQ people have always existed on the African continent and that homophobia and transphobia were largely these western constructs that were imported, imposed and inform our identity to this day,” he asserts.
+It is because of this history that Mikael refers to the project as one of decolonisation: a way for queer Africans to reclaim an understanding of gender and sexuality for themselves. ”We really need to understand that LGBTQ people have always existed on the African continent and that homophobia and transphobia were largely these western constructs that were imported, imposed and inform our identity to this day,” he says.

 “It’s a balancing act.
 When you’re offering support to people who have been hurt by colonialism, that is a decolonial project.
-So when you frame it like that, you are not saying that people who criminalize homosexuality in say, Nigeria, do not have agency and responsibility, but you understand the context in which those decisions have been made, has been a crucible of colonization.
+So when you frame it like that, you are not saying that people who criminalise homosexuality in say, Nigeria, do not have agency and responsibility, but you understand the context in which those decisions have been made, has been a crucible of colonisation.
 So for me it is important, as we try to counter narratives in these countries, to talk about it as a decolonial struggle.”

 These discussions come up regularly during the shoots.
 “Although the focus is very much on the individual, many of the people I photograph bring up this legacy, because it’s at the heart of the project, and I’m excited to keep having and expanding these conversations,” Mikael says.

-Another important aspect to the project is to show how the lives of individuals in the photos are connected, while also illustrating that African is not a homogenous identity.
+Another important part of the project is to show how the lives of individuals in the photos are connected, while also illustrating that African is not a homogenous identity.
 One of the initial ways was in which Mikael incorporated this diversity was by having each individual bring an African print to the shoot, if they had one.
 Eventually though, he realised that this was restricting expression, rather that bolstering it.

-“You are still an African person regardless,” Mikael explains.
+“You are still an African person regardless,” he explains.
 “You don’t have to be rocking a print to express your African identity.
 However you express your style, is an expression of Africanness, period.
 So that’s when I let the reigns go – and more recent shoots show how people’s expression may or may not incorporate a stereotypical view of what Africanness is.”

 “I was trying to reproduce these images of pain, talking to the subjects about relationships with family, photographing people crying and that kind of thing.
 That’s what I was thinking about doing, because that’s what someone growing up in a white supremacist context knows.
 All we know is to produce images of pain around the black body because that’s what we see and consume.
 And that goes for people of colour in general.”